 It’s why Vatsyayana stresses the importance of the 64 Arts.
 Graduating from a good school is good, so is having a great job or “high iq”.
 But finding the right person to marry isn’t simply a matter of exchanging genome charts.
 This is where cultivating yourself (something we have stressed throughout many topics) comes in handy.
 If you want to spend the rest of your life with someone, merely finding “a girl who likes playing playstation” is probably not the way to go.

-Also, hygiene is very important—and yes ladies—this means you too.
+Also, hygiene is very important—and yes ladies—that means you too…

 5. Be courteous